Pizza Hut, Taco Bell to remove artificial colors, flavors from foods

-(Reuters) - Taco Bell and Pizza Hut, two of Yum Brands Inc’s (YUM.N) largest restaurant chains, said they would remove artificial colors and flavors from their food as consumers shift to products perceived as healthier.
+May 26 (Reuters) - Taco Bell and Pizza Hut, two of Yum Brands Inc’s largest restaurant chains, said they would remove artificial colors and flavors from their food as consumers shift to products perceived as healthier.

 Taco Bell said on Tuesday it planned to replace all artificial flavors and colors and some additives such as trans-fats in its foods with natural alternatives by the end of this year.